We love family card games, and today we’re going to teach you how to play Blitz!

 The player to the left of the dealer draws a card from the top of the pile.
 He can either keep the card and discard one of this other cards, or he can put the card in the discard pile.
 The discard pile is face up on the table.

-The next player may choose to either take the card on the top of the discard pile or draw a card.
-His turn ends with discarding a card.
+The next player may choose to either take the card on the top of the discard pile or draw a card – he cannot do both.
+His turn ends by discarding a card.

 Once a player thinks they have the best possible hand, they knock on the table.
-The other players then get one more turn to try to get a better score.
+They do not have to wait until their next turn to knock, but it does have to be their turn in order for them to knock.
+The other players then get one more turn to try to improve their score.

-The winner of the round is the player who is the closest to 31 points.
+The winner of the round is the player who is the closest to 31 points without going over.

 Here’s how to count points: